basantjaradat/seniorproject-smart-glasses-with-voice-Assistance/README.md

 - Voice output to the user
 - Real-time syncing with Firebase
 - Alerts to the caregiver app when needed

-🖼️ _Replace with actual image of your block diagram and update path as needed._

 ---